 From the foregoing, it has been observed that only the Child’s Right Act 2003 (which is not applicable in states that have not adopted it) made provisions which specify the age of marriage in Nigeria and prohibits marriage of persons below that age.
 Furthermore, the present state of the systems of customary law which is inclusive of Islamic law reveals that there is non-uniformity in the prescriptions as to the age of marriage in Nigeria.
 These conflicting provisions bring confusion to the table and make enforcement of age limit for marriage impracticable.
 A lasting solution to child marriage would be attainable only through extra legal means.
 Some of the recommendations to the enforceability of age limit for marriage include:

-Since the Marriage Act is applicable in all States, it behoves that the Act be revisited and amended to include a marriageable age.
+- Since the Marriage Act is applicable in all States, it behooves that the Act be revisited and amended to include a marriageable age.
 Also there should be codification of provisions to protect girls against child marriage in customary and sharia law

 Recommendations are quite unending.
 Until the conflict is resolved and uniformity achieved, enforceability of age for marriage remains problematic and almost impracticable.